benmo009/duckiebot-parking/README.md

 - driving_parking_selector.py: Checks if the parking tag is close enough to park.
 Sends commands to the mux to select either lane following or parking
 - park_at_pose.py: Sends twist commands to park in front of the apriltag, based on transfroms from statc_tf2_broadcaster.py
 - duckietown_camera_controller.py: Sends twist commands to follow the lane
+- obstacle_avoidance.py: Sends steering commands to duckietown camera controller to steer around obstacles

+## Running Autonomous Code on the Real Robot

+Setup the `ROS_MASTER_URI` environment variable on the duckiebot and host computer so that they have the same ros master.

+Example: `export ROS_MASTER_URI=http://192.168.1.232:11311/`

+Setup the `ROS_IP` environment variable on each computer to the computer's ip.

+Example (computer): `export ROS_IP=192.168.1.232`

+Example (duckiebot): `export ROS_IP=192.168.1.35`

+On the raspberry pi, run the setup_camera.sh script in the PhysicalDuckiebot folder to expose the picam as a standard v video device.

+First start ros with `$ roscore` (on the system set to the Master URI.
+It is recommended to make this system the duckiebot)

+Start the autonomy with  `$ roslaunch robotics_project run_physical.launch`.
+This runs the following nodes

+- static_tf2_broadcaster_physical.py: Broadcasts relative transform between sign+parking spot, and between camera+duckiebot
+- twist_to_motors.py: Converts twist commands to motor commands
+- cv_camera: Publishes images from picam
+- image_proc: Uses camera parameters to rectify the image
+- image_resize_nodelet: Resizes images to make processing fast enough on the pi
+- apriltag_physical.launch: Launches the apriltag nodes
+- mux: Selects between the parking twist and the lane following tesit
+- driving_parking_selector.py: Checks if the parking tag is close enough to park.
+Sends commands to the mux to select either lane following or parking
+- park_at_pose_physical.py: Sends twist commands to park in front of the apriltag, based on transfroms from statc_tf2_broadcaster.py
+- physical_camera_controller.py: Sends twist commands to follow the lane
+- obstacle_avoidance.py: Sends steering commands to duckietown camera controller to steer around obstacles